ResponsiblyAI/learn/index.md

 <img class="icon" src="/assets/img/bu-icon.png" alt="Boston University" style="width:50px;"> **For Boston University Students Only.**

+This course is available for undergraduate students and graduate students (Master, Ph.D.).

-A permission is required to register to this corse, please fill out [this application form](https://forms.gle/G93uzPjgzGH3jTxy6).
+A permission is required to register to this corse, please fill xwout [this application form](https://forms.gle/G93uzPjgzGH3jTxy6).
 Contact [Shlomi Hod](https://shlomi.hod.xyz/) `shlomi <AT> bu <DOT> edu` or book a session during the [pre-course office hours](https://calendly.com/shlomi-hod/rai-pre-course-office-hours) if you have any questions.

 In this semester, another course - similar, yet different- will also be taught at BU: CDS DS 457/657 Law for Algorithms (“LfA”).
 [This guide](https://docs.google.com/document/d/1HRXftnxfAbkDM5ql-R03cgCQSekla0mPOCKUow7ddzA/edit) will help to decide which course to take.